 Magda Ruiz, Recovery Division, Federal Emergency Management Agency, Washington, DC 20472, (202) 646-2705.End Further Info End Preamble Start Supplemental Information

-I have determined that the impact in the District of Columbia, resulting from the record/near record snow on February 16-17, 2003, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the emergency conditions in certain areas of the State of Delaware, resulting from the record/near record snow on February 14-19, 2003, is of sufficient severity and magnitude to warrant an emergency declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121-5206 (Stafford Act).
-I, therefore, declare that such an emergency exists in the District of Columbia.
+I, therefore, declare that such an emergency exists in the State of Delaware.